polterguy/magic.data.common/README.md

       field2:world
 ```

-Notice, to avoid SQL injection attacks, the slot will always return parameters expected to be passed in
+Notice, to avoid SQL injection attacks, this slot will always return parameters expected to be passed in
 from any potentially malicious clients as SQL parameters - Hence, the complete returned value of the
 above Hyperlambda will be as follows.